IamZenDevX/Task-Management/README.md

 # Task-Management

-Introduction:
+<h2 align="left">Introduction</h2>

 This Task Management Project is designed to help users efficiently manage their tasks and stay organized.
 The system provides a streamlined interface where users can easily view, create, update, and delete tasks, making it a simple yet powerful tool for tracking progress and staying on top of daily activities.

-Key Features:
+<h2 align="left">Key Features</h2>
-User Management: Users can be created, updated, viewed, and deleted, allowing for complete control over user profiles and their associated data.
+- **User Management**: Users can be created, updated, viewed, and deleted, allowing for complete control over user profiles and their associated data.
-User Authentication: Users must log in with valid credentials to access the task management system.
+- **User Authentication**: Users must log in with valid credentials to access the task management system.
-View Tasks: Users can see a list of all their tasks in one place.
+- **View Tasks**: Users can see a list of all their tasks in one place.
-Create Tasks: Users can add new tasks with details like title, description, and status.
+- **Create Tasks**: Users can add new tasks with details like title, description, and status.
-Update Tasks: Users can edit tasks to update the title, description, status,update_by,update_at Delete Tasks: Users can remove tasks they no longer need.
+- **Update Tasks**: Users can edit tasks to update the title, description, status,update_by,update_at
+- **Delete Tasks**: Users can remove tasks they no longer need.
-Task Status: Each task can be marked as "Open," "In Progress," "Complete," or "Cancelled."
+- **Task Status**: Each task can be marked as "Open," "In Progress," "Complete," or "Cancelled."

 <h2 align="left">AVAILABLE API:</h2>